 Photo by Unknown - https://books.google.co.uk/books?id=At4DAAAAMBAJ&pg=PA359Photograph and article appeared in Popular Mechanics of March 1911, no author or photographer listed., Public Domain, https://commons.wikimedia.org/w/index.php?curid=11767459

 WENATCHEE, WA – The Chelan County Sheriff’s Office, in cooperation with the Washington State Parks and Recreation Commission and the Lake Wenatchee Recreation Club, is offering a free Snowmobile Safety Certification Class to young snowmobilers in December.

 The free class is designed for youth ages 12 to 16 but is open to new riders of all ages.
-The class is scheduled for 8 a.m. to 4 p.m.
-Dec.
-9th at the Lake Wenatchee Recreation Club, 14400 Chiwawa Loop Rd, Leavenworth, WA.
+The class is scheduled for Saturday, December 8th from 8 a.m. to 4 p.m. at the Lake Wenatchee Recreation Club, 14400 Chiwawa Loop Rd, Leavenworth, WA.
 Lunch will be provided for the participants by the Lake Wenatchee Rec.
 Club.

 The key to safe snowmobiling lies in the operator’s knowledge, capabilities, limitations and understanding of the machine.
 It is recommended that snowmobilers be aware of weather and trail conditions and the safety of other winter sports enthusiasts, while respecting wildlife and the environment.
 The snowmobile safety course training includes:

 - Survival skills and dealing with emergencies, including avalanche awareness.